maatthc/insomnia-plugin-auth0/README.md

 ## TODO

 - [x] Check if we need to refresh 'manually' the access token: follows "Refresh Token Expiration" in Auth0 configuration: 30 days
-- [ ] Add Vue/Svelt component for the Auth0 login/logout
 - [ ] Generate screenshots
 - [ ] Publish to npm